Why Scrum alone does not work

 and, how to make it work much better:

-The purpose of this post is to describe the shortcomings of Scrum and then later we describe what would work much better, while still using incremental product development.
-In particular, in the second part it focuses on how to move well beyond the slogan of delivering “customer value” to something far more real and beneficial, collaboratively.
+The purpose of this post is to describe the limitations of (just using) Scrum and then later we describe what would work much better, while still using incremental product development.
+In particular, in the second part we focus on how to move well beyond the mantra of delivering “value” to something far more real, beneficial and measurable, collaboratively.

 Agile is a collection of values and principles relating to software development.
 A number of “Agile” methods have emerged (since 2001), the most common of which is Scrum.
 However, Scrum has become controversial and technical forums are awash with feedback from developers who do not support the method, to put it mildly.
 But that is only part of the issue.